d1b1/d1b1.github.com/_articles/schema_powered_apis.md

 #### API Spec & UI

-An additional bonus, the platformatic library exposes a swagger UI and GraphQL UI.
+An additional bonus, the Platformatic library exposes a swagger UI and GraphQL UI.
 The swagger API UI allows non-technical team members to visualize the API, entities and processes.
 Moving business logic out of code and into the larger team domain space improves the quality of the solutions a team brings to market.